Darren Hansen - School Director

 Niki Rainwater says, “My son and daughter are both Waldorf school graduates that have had much academic success—which we attribute to kindergarten soup, geometric drawing, and knitting their own socks.
 They both will be happy to tell you that it all began with a fairy tale.”
 When the school halls are filled with the delicious aromas of baking bread and simmering soups, it is often thanks to the joyful efforts of Ms. Rainwater’s early childhood and kindergarten students!

 Ms. Rainwater has been teaching Waldorf curriculum for more than 12 years.
 She holds a Bachelor of Arts in Journalism with a double Minor in Early Childhood Education and Home Economics, from California State University, Sacramento.
 For more than a decade, she has annually attended the February Conferences and Waldorf in the Home Conferences at Rudolph Steiner College.
 Additionally, she regularly attends workshops in compassionate communication, handwork, practical arts, puppetry and storytelling.
+Niki will complete her Masters and certification in Waldorf Early Childhood this summer.

 Her family’s desire to live near the mountains brought them to Bend nine summers in a row.
 Following years of pondering the pros and cons of leaving the Bay Area to come to Bend, they made the leap and became permanent residents in 2013.
 Ms. Rainwater says, “My own children and all the students I've worked with inspire me on a daily basis.”